Pioneer Cemeteries and Their Stories,

 Here's another example of the small version of early gravestone found in this cemetery.
 This marker is unusual for this cemetery because it has a rounded top instead of a flat one.
 It marks the grave of a "Johnathan Rogers Died July 11, 1840, Aged 47 Yrs.
 5 Months, 11 Days."

 While the first white man (1818) to settle in Madison County was a John Rogers from this generation and of Quaker heritage, this is not he.
-Historian Forkner explains that this first pioneer eventually traveled west in the 1840s.
+Historian Forkner explains that this first Madison County pioneer eventually traveled west in the 1840s.
 Other members of the Rogers family, however, stayed.
 In the Friends Cemetery alone, there are over seventy of that surname.

 Among the early settlers resting here who are mentioned by historian Samuel Harden is John J. Lewis who was born in Philadelphia, Pennsylvania, about 1806.
 He arrived near the Friends' settlement east of Huntsville in the 1830s.
 Harden considered him a "useful man, polished in his manners and a well-informed gentleman."
 John died in 1880.